rrxin410/Badges4-README.md-Profile/README_2.md

 Run the notebook directly in Google Colab.

 ------------------------------------------------------------
-## Task 2 – Fashion-MNIST Denoising (MLP & CNN)
+## Task 2 – Fashion-MNIST Denoising with MLP & CNN
 ------------------------------------------------------------

 Implemented in:
 A2_2.ipynb

 This notebook includes:
-- Loading noisy/clean Fashion-MNIST CSV files
+- Loading noisy and clean Fashion-MNIST CSV files
 - Normalizing image inputs
 - Training an MLP autoencoder
 - Training a CNN autoencoder